Naseer Ahmad Malhi: Education

 Naseer Ahmad Malhi received his primary and secondary education at G.H.
 (Ghulam Haider) Muslim High School, named after his father, who was encouraged by Sir Syed Ahmad Khan to found this school in 1898, to educate aspiring students.
 The school was noted for offering free tuition and books to economically disadvantaged pupils.
-The educational expenses of these students were personally met by Malhi's father.
+The educational expenses of these students were borne by Malhi's father.

 After his secondary education, Malhi went on to earn a Bachelor of Arts (BA) degree in mathematics and Arabic from Government College Lahore (GCU) and a Bachelor of Laws (LLB) from the University of the Punjab, Lahore.

 Political career

 Pre-independence

 Malhi commenced his political career with the Congress Party.
 After attending the 1940 Lahore Conference held by the All India Muslim League, he recognised the immense potential that the Muslim League had for representing the Muslims of India.
 He joined the Muslim League's Sialkot chapter and rapidly ascended to become its president.

 In 1943, Malhi met Muhammad Ali Jinnah at Jinnah Mansion on Malabar Hill, Bombay.
 It was on Malhi's advice that what became the historic Sialkot Convention was planned by the All-India Muslim League for Punjab.
 Held in Sialkot city in May 1944, this convention was attended by Jinnah, Liaquat Ali Khan, Khawaja Nazimuddin, Muhammad Zafarullah Khan, Sardar Abdur Rab Nishtar, Sardar Shaukat Hayat Khan, Mumtaz Daultana, Maulvi Tamizuddin Khan, Iftikhar Hussain Khan Mamdot and Mian Iftikharuddin among other Muslim League leaders.

 The Sialkot Convention in May 1944 was a milestone in Muslim–Hindu politics.
 It is widely regarded by Pakistani historians as the landmark event which brought the Muslim League into prominence in undivided Punjab.
 It broke the Unionist Party's hold over the Muslims of Punjab and swayed their sentiments towards the Muslim League and the Pakistan movement, paving the way for the eventual formation of Pakistan.

 Realizing the convention's impact, Jinnah reportedly stated, "I have a feeling today, that Pakistan has come into existence".
 Jinnah attributed the success of this convention to Malhi.
 Embracing him, he reportedly commented, "Mr. Malhi, no doubt, you are Lord Malhi".
 Jinnah made Malhi the head of the Muslim League of Punjab, a post that Malhi maintained until 1971.